CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-13.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="a35ecb78-8ff8-4873-9f92-37f3811cdc3f" />

+## Review

+In this lab, you:
+- Onboarded the Windows Server to Microsoft Defender for Endpoint using the local script deployment method.
+- Promoted the server to a domain controller with Active Directory Domain Services.
+- Installed the Microsoft Defender for Identity sensor using the downloaded installer and access key.
+- Verified that the sensor status changed to **Running** in the Defender for Identity portal.

+## You have successfully completed the lab.
+Click on Next to Continue